pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

  }
 ```

-This code works exactly as it did before, but you no longer have to explicitly pass the dependency
+This code works exactly as it did before, yet thou no longer hast to explicitly pass the dependency
 when constructing the feature's reducer.
-When running the app in previews, the simulator or on a
+When running the app 'i previews, the simulator or on a
-device, the live dependency will be provided to the reducer, and in tests the test dependency will
+device, the live dependency shall be provided to the reducer, and 'i tests the test dependency shall
 be provided.

 This means the entry point to the application no longer needs to construct dependencies: